 Yes, there are other kinds of crowdfunding such as reward crowdfunding and donation crowdfunding. pitchIN operates a reward platform too.
 Check it out at www.reward.pitchin.my

-The Securities Commission made equity crowdfunding legal in Malaysia in 2015 but only through approved operators. pitchIN is approved by the Securities Commission to offer equity crowdfunding.
+The Securities Commission made equity crowdfunding legal in Malaysia in 2015 but only through approved operators. pitchIN is a Registered Market Operator (RMO) approved by the Securities Commission to offer equity crowdfunding.

 Many countries all over the world has legalised equity crowdfunding.
 The most matured market is in UK (check out www.crowdcube.com, www.syndicateroom.com and www.seedrs.com).
 Many other countries in Europe have equity crowdfunding too and so does the United States.
 Nearer home, equity crowdfunding started in New Zealand in 2014.
 Malaysia is the first in Asia to launch equity crowdfunding.